Artificial intelligence in fertility treatment is the future

 If you’re currently undergoing IVF at our Austin fertility center, we have an exciting opportunity for you!

-Ovation Fertility will be part of an exciting new documentary television series about artificial intelligence (AI), in partnership with one of the biggest names in Hollywood.
+Ovation Fertility will be part of an exciting new documentary television series about artificial intelligence (AI).
+This is in partnership with one of the biggest names in Hollywood.
 One of the show’s topics is the use of artificial intelligence in IVF.
 As part of that story, the producers are seeking patients who are currently in cycle or about to begin their cycle.

 If you’re interested in sharing your story as part of this documentary, contact email@example.com.

 While fairly effective, the traditional visual grading system can’t detect chromosomal abnormalities because they are invisible to the naked eye.
-This is why our Austin fertility center often recommends preimplantation genetic testing of embryos, or PGT-A, which can detect chromosomal abnormalities before transfer with a high degree of certainty.
+This is why our Austin fertility center often recommends preimplantation genetic testing of embryos, or PGT-A. It can detect chromosomal abnormalities before transfer with a high degree of certainty.

 Our Austin fertility center was the first in the United States to test a new technology that uses artificial intelligence to non-invasively analyze embryos and determine whether they are euploid or aneuploid.
 In fact, our IVF lab, Ovation Fertility® Austin, was part of the first study in the country to successfully apply AI by deep learning through computer vision to embryo selection.
 Read the press release here.